$L$-function for $\mathrm{Sp}(4)\times\mathrm{GL}(2)$ via a non-unique model: Preliminaries

 \subsection{General notations}

 We start with some general notations.
+Let $F$ be a number field and $\mathbb{A}=\mathbb{A}_F$ the ring of adeles of $F$.
+Throughout the paper, all algebraic groups are defined over $F$.
 For a positive integer $n$, we let $J_n$ denote the $n\times n$ matrix which has ones on the antidiagonal and zeros everywhere else.
-We realize the symplectic group $\mathrm{Sp}_{2n}$ as
+Let $\mathrm{Sp}_{2n}$ be the symplectic group of rank $n$, regarded as an algebraic group over $F$.
+Over an $F$-algebra $R$, it is realized in matrices as